-If you are interested in learning more or being involved in the planning and visioning process for DPS alumni engagement, please call our team at (720) 423-3553 today.
+If you are interested in learning more or being involved in the planning and visioning process for DPS alumni engagement, please email us at firstname.lastname@example.org or call our team at (720) 423-3553 today.

 The Denver Public Schools Foundation is the beneficiary of many fundraising events and special offers throughout the year with community partners.
 Proceeds from these events help fund our important work for teachers and students.

 Volunteers read with a DPS first-grade student once a week for 30 minutes without ever leaving their home or office.
 Tutors connect with students using a telephone and an innovative shared-screen online tutoring program.